Montandalar/ScaleImpTcl/README.md

 All prerequisites need to go in this directory or on your PATH environment variable.

-Download TclKit for 8.6.11 with tk included from: https://tclkits.rkeene.org/fossil/wiki/Downloads
+Download TclKit for 8.6.11 with Tk included from: https://tclkits.rkeene.org/fossil/wiki/Downloads

 tclkit has to be called tclkit.exe to be detected